A woman who called a Black child a slur has raised a backlash but also thousands of dollars

 The racism “hovering beneath the surface” comes from blame, Taylor said.
 “People are given someone to hate and someone to blame for all of the problems and challenges that they are facing themselves,” Taylor said.

 The volume of monetary contributions in the Rochester case is reminiscent of the surge of support for individuals like Kyle Rittenhouse, Daniel Penny and George Zimmerman.
-All three men were legally found to have acted in self-defense or in defense of others after the death of a Black victim — except Rittenhouse, who killed two white protesters at a racial justice demonstration against police.
+Rittenhouse, Penny and Zimmerman were cleared of wrongdoing or legally found to have acted in self-defense or in defense of others — Penny and Zimmerman after the death of a Black victim and Rittenhouse after fatally shooting two white protesters at a racial justice demonstration against police.

-The support and opposition in these cases has often been split along party lines.

 Backlash against ‘cancel culture’ persists